yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    Sharing a core set of metadata results in Poky as an integration layer on top of OE-Core.
 You can see that in this `figure <#yp-key-dev-elements>`__.
-The Yocto Project combines various components such as BitBake, OE-Core, script “glue”, and documentation for its build system.
+The Yocto Project combines various components such as BitBake, OE-Core, script "glue", and documentation for its build system.

 .. _gs-reference-distribution-poky: